purwar1997/shopease/README.md

 - JSON Server as a mock backend to serve incoming API requests
 - Configured PM2 to keep JSON Server running as a daemon process to ensure availability
 - Morgan to log information about HTTP requests
-- Deployed on DigitalOcean droplet using Nginx as a web server
+- Deployed on a DigitalOcean Droplet using Nginx as a web server